pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/index.rst

 Overview
 ==============

-This is a series of tutorials which lay the foundation for using the `Flask` web application framework to create a Recipe Website service.
+This is a series of tutorials which lay the foundation for using the `Flask` web application framework.
+We will work through the process of creating a
+Recipe Website which allows users to log in and share recipes.
 Learn more about Flask at `The Flask Website <http://flask.pocoo.org/>`_.